Editions of the Histoire ancienne jusqu’à César

 More information about all of the manuscripts can also be found in the database compiled by the Medieval Francophone Literary Culture Outside of France project.

-Links to full colour digitisations are available here.
+Links to full colour digitisations of a number of Histoire ancienne manuscripts are available here.

 7. Lemmatisation and Search Page

-The interpretive text is currently being lemmatised using a digital tool called 'Lemming', created by Marcus Husar and Stephen Doerr of the Dictionnaire étymologique de l’ancien français (DEAF).
+The interpretive text has been lemmatised using a digital tool called Lemming, created by Marcus Husar and Stephen Doerr of the Dictionnaire étymologique de l’ancien français (DEAF).

 The transcription and encoding of Paris, BnF, f. fr.
 20125 and London, BL, Royal 20 D I were carried out by Simon Gaunt, Hannah Morcos, Maria Teresa Rachetta, Henry Ravenhall, and Simone Ventura, with the collaboration of Gabrielle Imbert, Matthew Lampitt, and Edward Mills.